awsdocs/aws-cloud9-user-guide/doc_source/toolkit-welcome.md

 1. For the **Select an AWS credential profile** field, choose the profile you've just created in the terminal \(`profile:toolkituser`, for example\)\.

 If the selected profile contains valid access credentials, the **AWS Explorer** pane refreshes to display the AWS services that you can now access\.

+### Using IAM roles to grant permissions to applications on EC2 instances<a name="ec2-instance-credentials"></a>

+You can also use an IAM role to manage temporary credentials for applications that run on an EC2 instance\.
+The role supplies temporary permissions that applications can use when they make calls to other AWS resources\.
+When you launch an EC2 instance, you specify an IAM role to associate with the instance\.
+Applications that run on the instance can then use the role\-supplied temporary credentials when making API requests against AWS services\.

+After you've created the role, you need to assign this role and its associated permission to the an instance by creating an *instance profile*\.
+The instance profile is attached to the instance and can provide the role's temporary credentials to an application that runs on the instance\.

+For more information, see [Using an IAM role to grant permissions to applications running on Amazon EC2 instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html#roles-usingrole-ec2instance-get-started) in the *IAM User Guide*\.

 ## Identifying AWS Toolkit components<a name="ui-components"></a>